What You’ll Find Here

 • Occasional policy explainers or election breakdowns for fellow wonks

-Whether you’re here for the housing charts, the civic essays, or the occasional memoir piece — I’m glad you’re reading.
-I hope you find something here worth thinking about.
+Whether you’re here for the housing charts, the political commentary, or the occasional personal reflection, I’m glad you’re here and hope you find something worth thinking about.

 Subscribe to receive 1-2 new posts each month and support my work!